- Preventer Inhaler used to prevent Asthma Attacks

 Flixotide is an inhaler that contains the active ingredient fluticasone propionate, which belongs to a group of medicines called corticosteroids (these are commonly just known as steroids).

 Corticosteroids are natural to the human body and are responsible for controlling the body’s natural inflammatory response.
 Inflammation is the body’s natural response to injury and infection.
 It is your body’s way of telling the immune system to heal or repair itself, or even fight against what is called a “foreign invader”, such as bacteria and viruses.
-However, if the inflammatory response occurs in places where it is not needed, or if it goes on for too long, it can become problematic.
+However, if the inflammatory response occurs in places where it is not needed such as the airways, and it can become problematic.

-When inhaled, fluticasone propionate is absorbed by the cells in the lungs and airways and stops these cells from triggering an inflammatory response.
-When fluticasone stops these cells from causing inflammation it also relaxed the airways, allowing air to pass through more freely.
+Inhaled Corticosteroids such as fluticasone propionate, is absorbed by the cells in the lungs and airways and stops these cells from triggering an inflammatory response that would otherwise irritate the airways.
+When fluticasone stops these cells from causing inflammation it also relaxes the airways, allowing air to pass through more freely.

 The Flixotide inhaler will not help to treat sudden asthma attacks.
 Your doctor will prescribe you a 'reliever' inhaler to treat this.
 You can view our range or preventer and reliever inhaler asthma treatments.